TimBoeh/SRA_seq_downloader/README.md

 sequence_ID_3,species_name_3
 ...
 ```
+**Make sure there are no spaces in the sample names, as this will most likely cause problems downstream.**

 ## 4. Function of the script
-The script basically pipes four steps that are executed behind each other:
+The script basically pipes four steps that are executed in sequence:
-1. The `prefetch` function is used to download the sequence data in SRA-format.
-The file is saved a sub-folder named after sequence ID.
+1. The `prefetch` function is used to download the sequence data in SRA format.
+The file is stored in a subfolder named after the sequence ID.
-2. `fastq-dump` is used to extract the files from .SRA file and stores it in .fastq format.
-The `--split-files` flag is used to make sure you get forward and reverse reads.
+2. `fastq-dump` is used to extract the files from the .SRA file and stores it in .fastq format.
+The `--split-files` flag is used to ensure that you get forward and reverse reads.
-3. The two resulting .fastq files for each sequence ID, which looks like: `sequence_ID_1.fastq` & `sequence_ID_2.fastq` are renamed by adding the species name taken from the .csv file.
+3. The two resulting .fastq files for each sequence ID, which looks like this: `sequence_ID_1.fastq` & `sequence_ID_2.fastq` are renamed by adding the species name taken from the .csv file.
-4. After all files are downloaded, extracted and renamed, `pigz` is used to gunzip all .fastq files in the directory.
+4. Once all the files have been downloaded, extracted and renamed, `pigz` is used to gunzip all the .fastq files in the directory.
-5. Finally, all subfolder with the original SRA files are removed.
+5. Finally, all subfolder with the original SRA files are removed and you are left with compressed and perfectly named sequence file that can be used for downstream analyses.

 ## 5. Some final thoughts
-- The script only works when the respective conda-environment is activated.
+- The script will only work if the conda environment is enabled.
-- The script should be executed in an empty folder, except from the .csv file.
-Be aware that all folders will be deleted, this include **ALL** folders.
+- The script should be run in an empty folder, except for the .csv file.
+Be aware that all folders will be deleted ... **ALL** folders!!
-- Use the script with caution and only if you what you are doing.
-I wrote the script for my specific use cases.
-Yours might be different.
+- Use the script with caution and only if you know what you are doing.
+I have written the script for my specific use cases.
+Yours may be different.
-- Using the script is at your own risk!!!
+- Use the script at your own risk!